aaronjmars/tweazy/README.md

-# Tweazy - The best way to read tweets onchain / Powered by x402, MCP & CDP Smart Wallets.
+# Tweazy - The best way to read tweets onchain / Powered by x402, MCP & CDP Smart Wallets

 The best way to monetize AI applications & MCP, using x402, MCP & CDP Smart Wallets.
 Users pay **0.1 USDC** per MCP query, showcasing how to monetize AI services with seamless Web3 payments.